 G20 Summit 2022: PM Modi met with the Australian Prime Minister at the G20 Summit in Bali, Indonesia.
-Both the leaders discussed cooperation in various fields, primarily in the education and innovation sectors.
+Both leaders discussed cooperation in various fields, primarily in the education and innovation sectors.

 Prime Minister Narendra Modi met his Australian counterpart, PM Anthony Albanese, at the G20 Summit in Bali, Indonesia, on Wednesday.
 Both the competent leaders discussed strengthening the Comprehensive Strategic Partnership with a focus on cooperation in the education and innovation sectors.